-Neighbourhood Plan Policy Likely Significant Effects SPA/SAC?
-Ref Title Aim Y/N Explanation C2 Broadband and mobile infrastructure Proposals which provide access to superfast broadband and improve mobile phone communications within the parish will be supported where possible.
-N Enhancing the existing communication services will have no significant impact upon the Ashdown Forest.
-Reason C
+Neighbourhood Plan Policy Likely Significant Effects on SPA/SAC?
+Ref Title Aim Y/N Explanation P14 Community facilities Policy that enhances community/ cultural/sport /recreation facilities.
+N Improvements in community facilities will have no significant impact on the Ashdown Forest.

-3.2.3 As can be seen in Table 2, no policies in the Lamberhurst Neighbourhood Plan were found to have a likely significant effect alone on the Ashdown Forest SPA and SAC.
+As can be seen in Table 2, no policies in the Pembury Neighbourhood Plan were found to have a likely significant effect alone on the Ashdown Forest SPA and SAC.

-4. Conclusion
+4 Conclusion

-4.1.1 As a result of the assessment in Section 4, it is unlikely there will be any significant environmental effects arising from the Lamberhurst Neighbourhood Plan.
+As a result of the assessment in Section 4, it is unlikely there will be any significant environmental effects arising from the Pembury Neighbourhood Plan.
 As such, the 'appropriate assessment' stage of the HRA process that ascertains the effect on integrity of the European Site) does not need to be undertaken.
-This conclusion was sent to Natural England for consideration and their response is included in Appendix C.
+This conclusion has been sent to Natural England for consideration and their response is in agreement (see Appendix C).

+Appendix A

-Appendix A: Ashdown Forest Protection Zones
+Ashdown Forest Protection Zones